-The 'Forms / Story Generator' section of your business management area contains a 'Report' tab.
-This tab contains general reports supplied by Do Some Good as well as a custom report for every one of your active or ended forms.
+This tab contains universal reports supplied by Do Some Good as well as report for every one of your active or ended forms.

-Like all reports in Do Some Good, the default time range is either the past 1 year, or, if you have set your fiscal year in in the Profile management area on the 'Settings' tab, the default date range will be the current fiscal year to date.
+Like all reports in Do Some Good, the default time range is either the past 1 year, or, if you have set your fiscal year, the default date range will be the current fiscal year to date.

 Your reports can be downloaded as a comma separated value (CSV) file.
 These files can be opened by any spreadsheet program where you can further analyze and evaluate the data you have collected.

-Every published (not draft) form belonging to your business, whether it is actively accepting submissions or if it is closed and ended will have a corresponding report available on your 'Reports' tab.
+Every published form belonging to your business, whether it is actively accepting submissions or if it is closed and ended, will have a corresponding report available on your 'Reports' tab.

-If a report is Archived, the report(s) created for that form will be removed from the report tab, all data for submissions to that form will be removed from dashboards and summaries.
-They will only be accessible from the form details page.
+If a report is Archived, the report(s) created for that form will be removed from the 'Report' tab and all data for submissions to that form will be removed from dashboards and summaries.
+To view data for an archived form, use the filter on your "Forms" tab to search for archived forms, and then click the 'Manage' button next to the form, the report will be available on the Form Details page.

 Do Some Good system fields will make up the first several columns in every report: